 Unfortunately, the launch coupon I shared previously expired.

-If you are interested, you can still by clicking the link below with
+However, if you are interested, you can still join this course with a discount using the link below.

 Alternatively, use the coupon code